Dubai Health Authority Completes Medical Preparations For Expo 2020 - UrduPoint

 The Dubai Corporation for Ambulance Services is equipped with state-of-the-art technologies and equipment, and has highly skilled paramedical professionals who have extensive experience in covering such global events.

-The Director General of DHA also referred to the Authority's partnership with the private health sector, which it considers as its main partner to achieve health and wellbeing in Dubai.
+Director General of DHA also referred to the Authority's partnership with the private health sector, which it considers as its main partner to achieve health and well being in Dubai.

 Al Ketbi said Expo 2020 Dubai represents an important opportunity for the Authority to advance its path towards health sustainability in line with the goals of Expo, which aims to create a new starting point for the world's transformation towards a sustainable society.